univ-esuty/noisecollage/README.md

 2. Future works
 * Improve Masked Cross-Attention or replace it to another mechanism.
 * Apply NoiseCollage to [SD3](https://stability.ai/news/stable-diffusion-3) which is a transformer based architecture text-to-image diffusion model.
-(It might not become  open source😭)
+(SD3 might not become  open source😭)
 * Apply NoiseCollage to the other diffusion models such as video, 3D model, and categorical data generation?